s-h-a-d-o-w/verdaccio/README.md

 # e2e (+ testing library) experiment

-How to run:
+How to run the e2e tests:

 - [Build verdaccio](https://github.com/verdaccio/verdaccio/blob/master/CONTRIBUTING.md#building-the-project)
-- Run verdaccio using one of the `run-verdaccio.sh` scripts in each of the e2e folders
+- `yarn start` in one of the cypress, playwright or testcafe e2e folders to generate both tests and mock data
-- `yarn start` in one of the e2e folders to generate the tests
+- Run verdaccio using `run-verdaccio.sh` in the same folder
-- `time pnpm test`
+- `time pnpm test` (playwright will probably tell you to run `npx playwright install` the first time you try to do this)

 **Results below are from a i7-10875H machine with 64 GB RAM.**